-One group had KUBO drive to a spinning wheel in a robo-park in New York.
+One group had KUBO drive to a spinning wheel in a robot-park in New York.
 Others had parents and children eating lunch in a local park in Australia, where there was both a garbage bin and a recycle bin.
-KUBO visited wild animals in Africa in an area 100 kilometer away from a village because KUBO was curious about tigers, giraffes and special reptiles.
+KUBO visited wild animals in Africa in an area 100 kilometers away from a village because KUBO was curious about tigers, giraffes, and special reptiles.

 Each group visited the other groups to see how KUBO was coded to navigate terrain, and to hear the different stories.
 Students talked about and reflected upon what they would create as a next step in the activity.